 Most airlines want friendly, smiley people to work for them, so make sure that you smile as much as possible!
 Be friendly to everyone, make sure you are really approachable and you will definitely be on the right track!

 9. Don’t give up!

-Don’t be disheartened if you’re not successful first time round.
-Traditionally only 5-10% of applicants will get the job-so it is a tough industry to get into!
+Don’t be disheartened if you’re not successful the first time around.
+Traditionally only 5-10% of applicants will get the job – so it is a tough industry to get into!
 Many people will try several times and eventually be successful.
 All interview experience is good, so if you do have an interview and don’t get through take it as experience to prepare you for the next one.
 Plus some airlines actually like people to keep applying as it shows their determination!